New Zealand: What to Know Before You Go on a Luxury Journey

 • Golf: Play top challenging links courses at Cape Kidnappers, Kauri Cliffs and more.

-• Rafting and Kayaking: Dart down white water rivers in rugged mountains, plunge into black water in caves lit by fluorescent glow worms, paddle with wildlife like seals, dolphins, and whales, or cruise through fiords, sounds, streams and more.
+• Rafting and Kayaking: Dart down whitewater rivers in rugged mountains, plunge into black water in caves lit by fluorescent glow worms, paddle with wildlife like seals, dolphins, and whales, or cruise through fiords, sounds, streams and more.

 • Horseback Riding: Ride beaches and hilltops including the track Fodor’s rated the most scenic horseback path in the world.